jakekara/django-model-docs/README.md

 |    `id`    |           |BigAutoField|  False |   -   |
 |`first_name`|           |  CharField |  False |   -   |
 | `last_name`|           |  CharField |  False |   -   |
 ```

-## Adding to your own Django project

-You can pip install this github repo with `pip install git+https://{URL}` and add it to your Django project by adding it to the installed_apps.

-That will make the management command accessible to you.